Chris Kablan

-Chris Antoine Elogne Kablan (born 30 November 1994) is a Swiss professional footballer who plays as a left back for Akritas Chlorakas.
+Chris Antoine Elogne Kablan (born 30 November 1994) is a Swiss professional footballer who plays as a left back for Zürich.

 Professional career

 Kablan made his professional debut for Thun in a 1–2 Swiss Super League loss to FC Zürich on 30 July 2017.

 On 17 June 2021, Kablan signed with recently relegated Belgian First Division B club Waasland-Beveren.
 The move reunited him with his former Thun coach Marc Schneider.

 On 24 January 2023, Kablan returned to Switzerland and signed with Lausanne-Sport.

+He returned to FC Zürich in January 2026, signing a one-year contract.

 Personal life

 Kablan was born in Switzerland to an Ivorian father and a Swiss mother.
 He also holds French citizenship.